microsoft/DeepSpeed/.github/ISSUE_TEMPLATE/deepspeed_chat_bug_report.md

 **Describe the bug**
 A clear and concise description of what the bug is.

+**Log output**
+If you used `train.py` to launch the application, please include the contents of the output log file.

 **To Reproduce**
 Steps to reproduce the behavior:
 1. Command/Script to reproduce